Publishing certificates

 $ sq network wkd publish --create --method direct --domain example.com /tmp/foo

-If there is already a directory structure present, using --create
+If there is already a directory structure present, using --create will return an error:

 Error: Cannot create WKD because /tmp/foo already contains one

-Instead of using the cert store, certificates can also be taken from a keyring using --cert-file $FILE
+Instead of using the cert store, certificates can also be taken from a keyring using --cert-file $FILE:

 $ sq network wkd publish --cert-file /path/to/some/keyring.pgp --domain example.com --email alice@example.com /tmp/foo